scizen9/SEDM-Docs/source/Quick.rst

     Figure 4.
 A/B Aperture placement: Aper B goes on negative (blue) target.

-7. When prompted, enter quality of observation as follows:
+7. The spectrum will be extracted and then displayed.
+When prompted, enter quality of observation based on the image and the extracted spectrum as follows:
     * 1 - good         (no problems)
-    * 2 - acceptable   (minor problems)
+    * 2 - acceptable   (minor problems, near neighbor, e.g.)
-    * 3 - poor         (major problems)
+    * 3 - poor         (major problems, A or B image missing, e.g.)
     * 4 - no object visible
-    * (Only quality 1 and 2 will be uploaded to the marshal)
+    * NOTE: Only quality 1 and 2 will be uploaded to the marshal

+.. figure:: PTF15drk_SEDM.png

+    Figure 5.
+Extracted spectrum plot of PTF15drk, awaiting a quality.

 8. Completing step 7 will automatically generate an ascii spectrum and a pdf plot:
     * The ascii spectrum (e.g, :download:`PTF15drk_SEDM.txt`)
-    * The pdf plot (e.g, :download:`PTF15drk_SEDM.pdf`, see plot below)
+    * The pdf plot (e.g, :download:`PTF15drk_SEDM.pdf`, see plot above)
     * display the pdf with ``evince PTF15drk_SEDM.pdf`` (e.g.)

-.. figure:: PTF15drk_SEDM.png

-    Figure 5.
-Extracted spectrum plot of PTF15drk.

 9. Redo an object.
 If you wish to redo an object because of improper aperture placement, or for any other reason simply type:
     * ``make redo_PTF15drk`` (e.g., for A/B pair)